Gonzalo Fernández de Heredia

+Gonzalo was born in Mora de Rubielos around 1450, the son of Juan Fernández de Heredia and Juana Bardají de Pinós.
+He studied canon law at the University of Pisa in 1473–1474.
+He worked as a scribe in Florence in 1475–1476 and 1478 and possibly earlier.
+There are about 23 books signed by a 'Gundisalvus Hispanus' who is believed to be Gonzalo.
+These included copies made for Lorenzo de' Medici and Matthias Corvinus.

-Born in Mora de Rubielos, he was appointed Bishop of Barcelona on 8 June 1479.
+Gonzalo was appointed Bishop of Barcelona on 8 June 1479.
 He was later in Rome as Ferdinand II of Aragon's ambassador to the Holy See, during which time Pope Innocent VIII made him Archbishop of Tarragona on 13 June 1490.
 On the election of Pope Alexander VI he was made captain of the palace guard and later governor of Rome.
 He left the Papal See for Naples in 1494 to become a counsellor to king Ferdinand's widow Joanna of Aragon.
 On 21 June 1500 he returned to his cathedral church, residing at San Miguel de Escornalbou Monastery, La Selva del Camp and Valls.
 He died in Valls in 1511.